 Skip to content

-- I will call on the day I’m notified of your loved one’s death to explain anything that you are unsure of and to arrange a meeting of family, friends and loved ones.
+- I will call on the day I’m notified of your loved one’s death to explain anything that you are unsure of and to arrange a “meeting” of family, friends and loved ones.
+Currently (April 2020) this has to take place by phone, Skype, FaceTime or Zoom.

-- This home meeting normally takes place within 24–48 hours.
+- This call normally takes place within 24–48 hours.
 My job is to put you at your ease and to listen as you share stories and memories.

 - We will discuss music, poetry and any other readings you might want at the ceremony.